kingces95/kingjs/descriptor/write/README.md

 - `Descriptor`: see [@kingjs/descriptor][descriptor]
 ### Parameters
 - `this`: The descriptor whose property will be updated.
-- `target`: The descriptor where the updated value is written.
-If null, then replaced with clone of `this` on first write.
 - `name`: The property to write.
 - `value`: The updated value.
 ### Returns